ArchipelaGOAL/Archipelago/worlds/jakanddaxter/docs/setup_en.md

 ### The Game Freezes On The Same Two Frames, But The Music Is Still Playing

-If the game freezes by replaying the same two frames over and over, but the music still runs in the background, you may have accidentally interacted with the powershell windows in the background.
+If the game freezes by replaying the same two frames over and over, but the music still runs in the background, you may have accidentally interacted with the console windows in the background.
 They halt the game if you scroll up in them, highlight text in them, etc.

-- To unfreeze the game, scroll to the very bottom of the powershell window and right click.
-That will release powershell from your control and allow the game to continue.
+- To unfreeze the game, scroll to the very bottom of the console window and right click.
+That will release console from your control and allow the game to continue.
 - It is recommended to keep these windows minimized and out of your way.

 ### The Client Cannot Open A REPL Connection